socketstream/documentation-gitbook/README.md

 ### What SocketStream Does

 So what does SocketStream do?
-Here are the basics, but we'll go into depth on each one further in the documentation.
+Here are some of the basics, but we'll go into depth on each one further in the documentation.

 * HTML/CSS/JS code preprocessers
 * Live reload (development)